image-charts/documentation/docs/reference/legend-text-and-style.md

+---
+meta_description: "Learn how to customize your chart legend, from format to positionning."
+---
 The legend is a side section of the chart that gives a small text description of each series.
 You can specify the text associated with each series in this legend, and specify where on the chart it should appear.

 <!-- See also `chma`, to learn how to set the margins around your legend. -->